 Lincoln: The Magna Carta, charming shops and Gothic cathedrals

-Wander the charmingly named Steep Hill, breathe in the magnificent Gothic cathedral and learn about the Magna Carta on a trip to Lincoln.
+Wander the charmingly named Steep Hill, breathe in the magnificent Gothic cathedral.
 With Medieval streets brimming with history and captivating shops and cafes – expect to be charmed.

 Here’s our guide to some of the best places for sightseeing, eating, drinking and shopping in Lincoln…